 BIKE & SHUTTLE SERVICES IN THE COROMANDEL PENINSULA

 Hike & Bike Coromandel have a good reputation for service and reliability.
 Walk, cycle or tour the Northern Coromandel, Local Surrounds and the Coastal Walkway with Hike & Bike.
 Leave the planning and driving to a friendly team of two.
 Bike Hire, Bike Repairs and Bike Sales are also available.

 The Coromandel Peninsula, New Zealand

-Coromandel Peninsula slogan ‘Good for the soul’ is apt.
+Coromandel Peninsula slogan ‘where kiwis holiday’ is apt.
 The archetypal escape with solitary places where the only footsteps are yours, places where artists flourish and places where forests and bush wrap around exquisite gold sandy beaches.
 Scenic drives, summer holiday joy and the chance to wind down and rejuvenate.

 Is the Coromandel expensive?

 The Coromandel Peninsula is no more expensive than other parts of New Zealand.
 There are supermarkets in Whitianga and a well stocked grocery store in Coromandel town.